Slumpflation or Deflationary Slump?

 Therefore to gain such capabilities there is a need to increase the direct exposure of those employed to increasing process throughput in physical terms.
 The most effective way to achieve this is to have well designed products and services and accessible prices.
 This can help accelerate sales and take up through market penetration.
 As a result of increased direct experience of managers and work forces based on the higher throughput, tacit knowledge is increased and continues to accumulate.

 The perception of many in government is that anything involving innovation, technology, learning and technique will require a medium to long term investment programme including research and development initiatives, more access to university, technical and online courses and large investments.
-This naturally causes many to therefore not see this area as a short to medium term solution to growth.
+This naturally causes many to therefore not see this area as a medium to long term solution to growth.

 The Real Incomes Approach, through a process that raises the direct impact of individual decision-makers on the movement of the economy towards increased real growth in incomes also enables managers to optimize their investments applied to low cost growth pathways suitable for their enterprises.
 A key factor is pricing policy and manipulation of the PPR and an ability to recover investment costs.
 Although medium to long term investments are, indeed, important for future growth a considerable amount of growth can be obtained by applying state of the art technologies.
 Managers can identify growth elements in an enterprise that can be self-supporting through the management of the PPR and net of price performance levy positions.
-This also signifies that a significant annual growth can be obtained without requiring loan finance (debt).
+This also means that a significant annual growth can be obtained without requiring or requiring far less loan finance (debt).
 Above all, pricing can help gain market penetration extending the operational experience of employees and managers leading to quantifiable economies in resource usage through enhanced capabilities in the application of technique.
 The annual gains arising from this learning process and accumulation of tacit knowledge can exceed 15% each year, depending on the type of process.
+The gains to be secured from the application of existing best practice in demonstrable state-of-the-art technologies and techniques can exceed multiples of 100%.

 By distributing the initiative for such innovation to the population of economic units as opposed to trying to lead from the front through centralized initiatives, the impact on national growth can be significant.
 The issue is to integrate the combined efforts of what are growth opportunities that are distributed throughout the economy but each needs to be applied according to the conditions of each economic unit.
 The Real Incomes Approach supports this foundation for enterprises to act in a more proactive manner reducing the need to require loans and the attendant risks.